greyshine/awesome/README.md

 - [Bootstrap](https://getbootstrap.com/) - Build responsive, mobile-first projects on the web with the world's most popular front-end component library.
 - https://material.io/icons/ - Material icons are beautifully crafted, delightful, and easy to use in your web, Android, and iOS projects.
 - http://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html
+- [raphael.js](http://dmitrybaranovskiy.github.io/raphael/) - Raphaël is a small JavaScript library that should simplify your work with vector graphics on the web.
+If you want to create your own specific chart or image crop and rotate widget, for example, you can achieve it simply and easily with this library.
+- [paper.js](http://paperjs.org/) - Paper.js is an open source vector graphics scripting framework that runs on top of the HTML5 Canvas.
+It offers a clean Scene Graph / Document Object Model and a lot of powerful functionality to create and work with vector graphics and bezier curves, all neatly wrapped up in a well designed, consistent and clean programming interface.
+- [d3.js](https://d3js.org/) - D3.js is a JavaScript library for manipulating documents based on data.
+D3 helps you bring data to life using HTML, SVG, and CSS.
+D3’s emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.

 ## How-To
 ### Mac